Updated: Feb 12

 Steinunn Jóhannesdóttir reads it in Icelandic on national radio

-Selections from the Passíusálmer by Sigiður Sævarsson
+Musical selections from the Passíusálmer by Sigiður Sævarsson

-More selections from Sigiður Sævarsson
+More compositions by Sigiður Sævarsson

 Link to buy The Passion Hymns in English